Bryan De La Cruz Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in MLB with a collective 7.4 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.56).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.53).

 © 2023 Data Skrive.
 All rights reserved.